browserslist/browserslist-example/README.md

 With Browserslist config new developers will not bother you with questions like “What browsers do we support?” or “Do we support IE 11”?
-They will find an answer in config.
+They will find an answer in the config.

-Also, Browserslist has CLI tool to show what browser versions is selected by project’s Browserslist queries (some of queries depends on Can I Use data):
+Also, Browserslist has CLI tool to show what browser versions is selected by project’s Browserslist queries:

 ```sh
 $ npx browserslist